 The useful life of software is determined at the time the software is acquired and brought into use and is reviewed at each reporting date for appropriateness.
-For computer software licences, the useful life represents management's view of the expected period over which the Ministry will receive benefits from the software, but not exceeding the licence term.
-For internally generated software developed by the Ministry, the useful life is based on historical experience with similar systems as well as anticipation of future events that might affect the useful life, such as changes in technology.
+For computer software licences, the useful life represents management's view of the expected period that the Ministry will receive benefits from the software for, not exceeding the licence term.
+For internally generated software that the Ministry developed, the useful life is based on historical experience with similar systems as well as anticipation of future events that might affect the useful life, such as changes in technology.